MicrosoftDocs/powerbi-docs/powerbi-docs/admin/organizational-visuals.md

 ### Disable a .pbiviz visual

-You can disable a .pbiviz visual from being available trough the [organizational store](../developer/visuals/power-bi-custom-visuals.md#organizational-store), while keeping it on the organizational visuals list.
+You can disable a **.pbiviz** visual from being available trough the [organizational store](../developer/visuals/power-bi-custom-visuals.md#organizational-store), while keeping it on the organizational visuals list.

-1. In the row of the .pbiviz visual you want to disable , click **settings**.
+1. In the row of the **.pbiviz** visual you want to disable , click **settings**.

 2. In the **Access** section, disable the setting: *Users in the organization can access, view, share, and interact with this visual*.

-After you disable the .pbiviz visual, the visual won't render in existing reports, and it displays the following error message:
+After you disable the **.pbiviz** visual, the visual won't render in existing reports, and it displays the following error message:

 *This custom visual is no longer available.
 Please contact your administrator for details.*

 >[!NOTE]
->.pbiviz visuals that are bookmarked carry on working after they've been disabled.
+>**.pbiviz** visuals that are bookmarked continue working after they've been disabled.

 ### Update a visual

 AppSource visuals are updated automatically.
 Once a new version is available from AppSource, it will replace an older version deployed via the organizational visuals list.

-To update a .pbiviz visual, follow these steps to replace the visual.
+To update a **.pbiviz** visual, follow these steps to replace the visual.

 1. In the row of the visual you want to add , click **settings**.

-2. Click **Browse**, and select the .pbiviz you want to replace the current visual with.
+2. Click **Browse**, and select the **.pbiviz** you want to replace the current visual with.

 3. Click **Update**.